 The extension now supports VPC (Virtual Private Cloud) networks in addition to isolated networks.
 Key differences from isolated networks:

-cs-vpc-<vpcId>) instead of each network getting its own (cs-net-<networkId>).implement-vpc, shutdown-vpc, destroy-vpc commands manage VPC-wide state (namespace creation/teardown).implement-network, shutdown-network, destroy-network commands manage per-tier bridges and routes; the namespace is preserved across tier lifecycle operations.The integration smoke test at test/integration/smoke/test_network_extension_namespace.py exercises the full lifecycle against real KVM hosts in the zone.
+cs-vpc-<vpcId>) instead of each network getting its own (cs-net-<networkId>).implement-vpc, update-vpc-source-nat-ip, shutdown-vpc, destroy-vpc commands manage VPC-wide state (namespace creation/teardown).implement-network, shutdown-network, destroy-network commands manage per-tier bridges and routes; the namespace is preserved across tier lifecycle operations.The integration smoke test at test/integration/smoke/test_network_extension_namespace.py exercises the full lifecycle against real KVM hosts in the zone.

 Management server